 Operating Leases.
 The Hospital has agreed, as part of a settlement with the County of Cibola, to a five-year lease agreement, with an additional five-year renewal with the consent of both parties, for the use of the Hospital facility effective February 20, 2014 with an annual lease amount of \$338,000.
-The Hospital also leases various equipment under operating leases expiring at various dates through 2021.
-Total lease expense in 2016 and 2015 was \$378,605 and \$465,829, respectively.
+The County suspended rent from April 2016 thru September 2017.
+The Hospital also leases various equipment under operating leases expiring at various dates through 2022.
+Total lease expense in 2017 and 2016 was \$128,673 and \$378,605, respectively.

-The following schedule details future minimum lease payments as of June 30, 2015, for operating leases with initial or remaining lease terms in excess of one year:
+The following schedule details future minimum lease payments as of June 30, 2017, for operating leases with initial or remaining lease terms in excess of one year: